apache/skywalking/docs/en/protocols/Skywalking-Cross-Process-Propagation-Headers-Protocol-v3.md

 Extension header item is designed for the advanced features.
 It provides the interaction capabilities between the agents deployed in upstream and downstream services.
 * Header Name: `sw8-x`
-* Header Value: Split by `-`.
+* Header Value: Split by space.
 The fields are extendable.

 #### Values
 The current value includes fields.
 1. Tracing Mode. empty, 0 or 1. empty or 0 is default.
 1 represents all spans generated in this context should skip analysis, `spanObject#skipAnalysis=true`.
 This context should be propagated to upstream in the default, unless it is changed in the tracing process.
-2. The Exit span sending timestamp.
-0 is the default.
-If the timestamp were not equal to 0, the latency cost between downstream and upstream services should be tagged in the entry spans of the upstream services.
+2. The Exit span sending timestamp.  - is the default.
+If the downstream timestamp was not `-`, the latency cost between downstream and upstream services should be tagged in the entry spans of the upstream services.